suzeeparker/FRDocs_dev01-suzee/Setup/fr0306_Setup-Website-SSL-Ubuntu.md

 ![BitVise Create File authorized_keys2](./images/fr0306-05_Ubuntu-Bitvise-Create-File-authorized_keys2.png "BitVise Create File authorized_keys2")

 5. In local files panes (left)
-6. Navigate to C:/users/Local_Admin/.ssh and edit the public key (.pub) file for FormR_Vultr_nimda
+6. Navigate to C:/users/Local_Admin/.ssh and edit the public key (.pub) file for Vultr_FormR0_nimda
 7. Right click and select Edit

     (Note you may need to expand the name column to see the .pub extension)